-The San Juan Council/Friday Harbor Town Council is responsible for:
+The San Juan County Council/Friday Harbor Town Council is responsible for:

-- Appropriating funds for emergency needs;
+- Appropriating funds for emergency needs.

-- Requesting state and federal assistance;
+- Requesting state and federal assistance.

-- Pre-delegating emergency authority;
+- Pre-delegating emergency authority.

-- Filling vacancies of elected officials; and
+- Filling vacancies of elected officials.

-- Declaring a State of Emergency for the county.
+- Declaring a State of Emergency for the County or Town.